karmek-k/karmek-k/README.md

 - I'm a fresh high school graduate
 - I've been coding since 2011 or so (although I became more serious about that a few years ago).
-- Since the beginning of 2021 my main point of interest is PHP + Symfony framework, but I'm proficient in other languages too (mainly Python and JS/TS).
+- I started exploring PHP + Symfony framework at the beginning of 2021, but I'm proficient in other languages too (mainly Python and JS/TS).

 ## Stats